p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 As part of `p2panda-stream` (the stackable middleware pipeline) we're planning on integrating a **stream controller** which allows re-playing "unprocessed" operations by default and manually re-playing all or a range of operations from a certain point (defined by logical or wall-clock time) or "topic" (grouping operations defined by the application) when required.

 The stream controller can be neatly combined with atomic transactions.
 Every operation needs to be "acknowledged" by the application layer at the end of every processing.
 This signals to the controller that the operation can now be marked as "processed".
-Now we can finally commit the atomic transaction with all state changes caused by that operation and we don’t need to re-play it whenever the process starts again.
+Now we can finally commit the atomic transaction with all state changes caused by that operation and we don't need to re-play it whenever the process starts again.

 Processors usually need to have [idempotency](https://en.wikipedia.org/wiki/Idempotence) guarantees; this can be difficult to reason about when the codebases and data types get complex.
 Processing an operation twice might lead to invalid state (for example, Horse ending up with two apples when only one was sent).
 By combining transactions with a stream controller we can guarantee that the state produced by processing an operation is only ever committed *once*.